- Parameters of Bipolar Transistor

 FF biasing: In this method both the junctions are forward biased.
 For this, two external batteries are connected across two junctions such that collector is negative w.r.t. base and base is positive w.r.t. emitter.
 This method is not useful as the transistor is in “saturation” and the current cannot be controlled easily.

 RR biasing: In this method both the junctions are reverse biased.
-For this, two external batteries are connected across two junctions such that collector is negative w.r.t. base& base is negative w.r.t. emitter.
+For this, two external batteries are connected across two junctions such that collector is positive w.r.t. base& base is negative w.r.t. emitter.
 This method is also not useful as the transistor is in “cut-off” state since current is zero.

 FR biasing: This is the most common and popular method used in transistor biasing.
 In this method, the base-emitter junction is forward biased and collector-base junction is reverse biased.